5 Campaign Strategy Questions to Ask Before You Build

 1. What are we actually trying to achieve?

 Not just the deliverable.
 What is the business outcome?
-This is where we trade in vague goals like “brand awareness” or “lead gen” for real, specific outcomes.
+This is where we trade in vague goals like "brand awareness" or "lead generation" for real, specific outcomes.

 2. Who are the decision-makers — and who are the doers?

-If the people executing the work aren’t involved in shaping the plan, it’ll fall apart in handoff.
-Strategy is shared ownership.
-Get your cross-functional team in the room early and get their input because they’ve been in the ring before.
-Make sure you’ve built in support and resources for the team.
+If the people executing the work aren't involved in shaping the plan, it'll often fall apart during handoff.
+Strategy works best when it's shared ownership.
+Get your cross-functional team in the room early and ask for their perspective early on.
+They've been in the ring before and often see challenges leadership may miss.

 3. What’s the scope — and what’s off the table?

 Clarity around constraints helps everyone get more creative within the lines.
-It also saves you from last-minute rewrites or overextended teams.
+It also saves you from last-minute rewrites, shifting expectations, and overextended teams.

 Remember: Boundaries are your friend.